SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Introduction

-With the recent commisioning of the CHROMospheric Imaging Spectrometer (CHROMIS; Scharmer et al. in prep) at the Swedish 1-meter Solar Telescope (SST)\footnote{CHROMIS was installed in August 2016.}, we needed a new pipeline.
-The new instrument is similar enough to CRISP that it was evident that the CRISPRED code could be used, but it had to be rewritten to remove hard-coded CRISP assumptions.
-Inclusion of the SOLARNET metadata recommendations required a more thorough rewrite.
-We decided to work in a new fork, dubbed CHROMISRED, so observers reducing CRISP data would not be disturbed by the ongoing developments.
-Now that the new code base is fully operational for CHROMIS, we have re-implemented full support for CRISP data in it.
+With the August 2016 commissioning of the CHROMospheric Imaging Spectrometer (CHROMIS; \citeads{2017psio.confE..85S}) at the Swedish 1-meter Solar Telescope (SST), a data-processing pipeline was needed.
+Like CRISP, CHROMIS is based on dual Fabry--P\'erot interferometers (FPIs) in a telecentric mount and is also similar in the design in other aspects.
+It was evident that the CRISPRED code would be an excellent starting point, but much of the code had to be generalized to remove CRISP-specific assumptions about cameras, filters, data file formats, etc.

+Inclusion of metadata according to the then recently formulated SOLARNET recommendations in CRISPRED required a more thorough rewrite.
+We decided to work in a new fork, dubbed CHROMISRED, so that observers reducing CRISP data would not be disturbed by the ongoing developments.
+When the new code base was fully operational for CHROMIS, we re-implemented full support for CRISP data in it.

-This paper describes the new pipeline, SSTRED.
-The names CRISPRED and CHROMISRED are retained as the modes of SSTRED used for the two instruments.
-It also describes updates to the auxiliary data-cube browsing program CRISPEX, as well as relevant details of the CHROMIS and CRISP instruments and other optics.
+This paper describes SSTRED: the new, combined pipeline for the two imaging spectro(polari)meters CRISP and CHROMIS.
+With it, we aim to provide the complex ``machinery'' needed to process multi-instrument, multi-wavelength data from a ground-based solar telescope, as well as compensate for the known imperfections in these data and prepare for their use together with space-based data.

+SSTRED is being developed in parallel to the development of SOLARNET recommendations for metadata, and includes multiple calibration and correction steps beyond the standard pixel bias and gain, alignment and destretching, and image restoration.
+SSTRED is therefore well placed to serve as a model for pipelines of future instruments.

+SSTRED was under development 2016--2021, and features were added as late as in March 2021.
+A draft version of this paper has been available since April~2018 \citep{lofdahl_data-processing_v1}, with a second version uploaded in July~2019.
+We describe the state of SSTRED in June 2021.\footnote{See Appendix~\ref{sec:pipeline-code} for information about access and versions of the pipeline code.}